⛄️ Indian Riffle Park

-Five Rivers MetroParks has three locations with recommended sledding areas.
+Five Rivers MetroParks has three designated sledding spots:

 ⛄️ Englewood MetroPark

 The sledding hill is located along the dam in the West Park.
-It's steep, but there's lots of room to have multiple launches for races or stunt competitions.
-Use the 100 E. National Rd. entrance (US 40 at St. Rte 48) and follow the park road to the right for parking.
+It’s steep, but there’s plenty of room to have multiple launches for races or stunt competitions.
+Use the 100 E. National Rd. entrance (US 40 at State Route 48) and follow the park road to the right for parking.

 ⛄️ Taylorsville MetroPark

-Grass turf, bumpy and no obstacles with a gentle grade makes for safe but long-distance sledding.
-The entrance is located on the east side of Brown School Road, south of US 40.
+Grass turf and no obstacles with a gentle grade makes for safe but long-distance sledding.
+The entrance is located on the east side of Brown School Road, south of U.S.40.
 This hill offers a smooth/bumpy ride down a slope of 30 degrees with a 400 to 500 foot run.
-Taylorsville MetroPark's Sledding Hill's entrance is on east side of Brown School Road, south of US 40.
+Taylorsville MetroPark’s Sledding Hill’s entrance is on east side of Brown School Road, south of U.S. 40.

 ⛄️ Wright Memorial Park